KhanShaheb34/ProthomAloScraper/README.md

   -h, --help  show this help message and exit
 ```

-Give an starting id, ending id and a filename, the script will scrap all the articles from given ID and save them to filename.csv
+Give an starting id, ending id and a filename, the script will scrape all the articles from given ID and save them to filename.csv